Polka Italienne

 Opening of a solo arrangement of "Polka Italienne" by Alexander Siloti.

 The Polka Italienne (Italian Polka) is a work for piano four hands by Sergei Rachmaninoff.
 It was composed in 1906.
-The piece begins in the key of E-flat minor then changes to E-flat major during the middle section.
+The piece begins in the key of E♭ minor then changes to E♭ major during the middle section.

 Russian pianist Alexander Siloti transcribed the work as a simple arrangement for 2-hand piano.
 It was published in 1925 by Boosey & Hawkes.
 The transcription is transposed down to the key of D minor then changes to D major.